xalaida/laravel-money/README.md

 ### Using money cast in the model

-The price field can be cast into Money instance.
+Any field can be cast into `Money` instance.
 To make it castable, add the following code to your model.

 ```php
 /**